-- 448. Subsection (4) allows the reasonable costs of responding to the request to be charged to the person making the request. - 449.
+- 456. Subsection (4) allows the reasonable costs of responding to the request to be charged to the person making the request. - 457.
 If the person of whom the request is made wishes to, they can apply to the court for either an exemption from complying (in whole or in part) or an extension.
 Subsection (5) gives the court power to grant either of these things.
-For example, depending on the circumstances, 21 days may be too short a period to assemble the necessary information. - 450.
+For example, depending on the circumstances, 21 days may be too short a period to assemble the necessary information. - 458.
 If the entitled person does not receive a response, they can apply to the court in respect of that failure.
-Subsection (6) enables the court to order the registered creditor to comply with the request for information within 14 days.
-Failure to comply with such an order would risk the person being held to be contempt of court.

-- 451. Subsection (7) allows for the information request mechanism to be applied against anyone whose name is provided to the entitled person by the registered secured creditor as being the person to whom they assigned the pledge or, where applicable and known, any subsequent assignees.
-Such persons can be treated as being the registered creditor for the purposes of a further request under this section. - 452.
+Subsection (6) enables the court to order the registered creditor to comply with the request for information within 14 days or such other period as the court specifies.
+Failure to comply with such an order would risk the person being held to be contempt of court. - 459.
+Subsection (7) allows for the information request mechanism to be applied against anyone whose name is provided to the entitled person by the registered secured creditor as being the person to whom they assigned the pledge or, where applicable and known, any subsequent assignees.
+Such persons can be treated as being the registered creditor for the purposes of a further request under this section. - 460.
 Where incorrect information is supplied under this section, there may be consequences under either section 106 or section 108.